 How to Sterilize

 Do not boil or wash the Thermometer.
-Wash and sanitize the pacifier only by washing in hot water with gentle detergent, rinse thoroughly and boil in an open pan of water for 2 minutes.
+Wash and sanitise the pacifier only by soaking it in hot water with gentle detergent, rinsing it thoroughly, and boiling it in an open pan of water for 2 minutes.

 How to Clean